radar/ryanbigg.com/_posts/2020-02-02-rom-and-dry-showcase-part-2.markdown

 ---
 wordpress_id: RB-1580704900
 layout: post
-title: "ROM + Dry Showcase: Part 2"
+title: "ROM + Dry Showcase: Part 2 - Validations & Transactions"
 ---

 This is the 2nd part of a 4 part series.